MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/setup-dev-environment.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic describes how to set up a development environment for Dynamics 365 Commerce.
+This topic describes how to set up a development environment for Microsoft Dynamics 365 Commerce.

 ## Overview

-To set up a development environment for Dynamics 365 Commerce Online extensibility development, you must install three free tools: Microsoft Visual Studio Code, Node.js, and Yarn.
-You must also install the Dynamics 365 Commerce Online software development kit (SDK).
+To set up a development environment for Dynamics 365 Commerce online extensibility development, you must install three free tools: Microsoft Visual Studio Code, Node.js, and Yarn.
+You must also install the Dynamics 365 Commerce Online Software Development Kit (SDK).
 You can install these tools in any order.

 ## Install Visual Studio Code

 We recommend that you use a source code editor such as Visual Studio Code.
-Visual Studio Code is a lightweight source code editor that runs on your Windows desktop.
+Visual Studio Code is a lightweight source code editor that runs on your Microsoft Windows desktop.
 It has built-in support for JavaScript, TypeScript, and Node.js.

 Go to the [Visual Studio Code site](https://code.visualstudio.com), and download and install the latest build.
-After installation is completed, Visual Studio Code is opens automatically and should look like the following screenshot.
+After installation is completed, Visual Studio Code is automatically opened and should resemble the following screenshot.

 ![Visual Studio Code](media/setup-vs-code.png)